Menu

 What Is A Hard Credit Inquiry?

-A hard credit check, also known as a hard pull or hard inquiry, occurs when a creditor accesses your credit files to review your creditworthiness and potentially approves you for a credit card, line of credit, or loan.
+A credit hard inquiry, also known as a hard pull or hard inquiry, occurs when a creditor accesses your credit files to review your creditworthiness and potentially approves you for a credit card, line of credit, or loan.
 Based on the type of credit and the lender, they might view your credit reports from the three major credit bureaus (Equifax, Experian, and TransUnion).
-The most common situations in which you can expect a hard inquiry include:
+The most common situations in which you can expect a hard inquiry on credit score include:

 • Applying For A New Credit Card: Every card application will most likely end up in a hard inquiry.

-• Purchasing or Leasing A Car: Whether you are leasing a car or applying for a dealership to buy a car or taking out a loan from a bank, you can expect a hard pull.
+• Purchasing or Leasing A Car: Whether you are leasing a car, applying for a dealership to buy a car, or taking out a loan from a bank, you can expect a hard inquiry credit score.

 • Buying A House: When you apply for a mortgage, your lender will initially perform a hard check on your credit, then again prior to closing.